Frontloading spares execution context

 Anything that depends on the user's current request, the conversation state, or the evolving task is dynamic and not frontloadable.
 The boundary isn't always sharp — some sub-procedures depend partially on known and partially on runtime information.
 In those cases, frontload the known parts and leave the runtime-dependent parts as instructions.

-The mechanism: partial evaluation
+The mechanism: partial evaluation or divide-and-conquer?

 Standard PE specialises a program P with respect to known static inputs s, producing a residual program Ps that needs only the remaining dynamic inputs d: